Kryvyi Rih: Transport

 Local public transportation in Kryvyi Rih includes the Metrotram (subway), buses and minibus lines, trolleybuses (in operation since 1957, the system presently comprises 23 routes), trams (one of the world's largest tram networks, operating on 88.1 km of total route; as of 2014, it was composed of 13 lines) and, taxi.

 The publicly owned and operated Kryvyi Rih Metrotram is the fastest, the most convenient and affordable network that covers most, but not all, of the city.
 The Metrotram is continuously expanding towards the city limits to meet growing demand, currently has two lines with a total length of 18.7 km and 11 stations.
 Despite its designation as a "metro tram" and its use of tram cars as rolling stock, the Kryvyi Rih Metrotram is a complete rapid transit system with enclosed stations and tracks separated both from roads and from the city's conventional tram lines.

 City public transport serviced 66m persons in the first part of 2014.

-On 1 May 2021 Kryvyi Rih became the first city in Ukraine to introduce free travel in public transport for its citizens.
+In May 2021, Kryvyi Rih became the first city in Ukraine to introduce free travel in public transport for its citizens.
 In order not to pay for municipal transport one must show a special electronic "Kryvyi Rih Card".

 The historic tram system, once a well maintained and widely used method of transport, is now gradually being phased out in favor of buses and trolleybuses.

-The taxi market is expansive but not regulated.
+The taxi system is expansive but not regulated.
 In particular, the taxi fare per kilometer is not regulated.
 There is a fierce competition between private taxi companies.

 Kryvyi Rih International Airport is the airport that serves the city.
 It is located 17.5 km (10.9 Miles) northwest of the city of Kryvyi Rih.